DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 (January 26, 2009)

 According to the Kitsap Sun, the US Navy has resurfaced a proposal to have dophins and sea lions patrol Puget Sound waters as a line of defense against terror.
-The public is invited to make comments on February 11 and 12.

 UNITED KINGDOM TO IMPOSE TOTAL BAN ON SHOOTING SEALS